rtyler/brokenco.de/_posts/2019-10-03-kanikosan.md

 Kaniko's invocation is much different, and the way it treats its build context is also a little odd.
-In our testing we found that the `--cleanup` flag was not enabled _by default_ and successive calls to Kaniko would **all** mash files on top of one another in some temp directory used by Kaniko for builds, thereby leading to frustrating build failures.
+In our testing we found that the `--cleanup` flag was not enabled _by default_ and successive calls to Kaniko would **mash all** the files from different contexts on top of one another in some temp directory used by Kaniko for builds, thereby leading to frustrating build failures.
 It should also be noted that the Kaniko containers use Busybox for their shell, but it's on a fun non-standard path (`/busybox/sh`), so shell scripts expecting `/bin/sh` or `/bin/bash` will definitely fail!

 We use Declarative Pipeline very heavily and also utilize own custom JNLP agent image in Jenkins (custom root certificates!), so the snippet below is should be